msinto93/DQN_Atari/README.md

 - [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) 3.14

 ## Usage
 The default environment is 'BreakoutDeterministic-v4'.
-To use a different environment simply pass the environment in via the `-env` argument when running the following files.
+To use a different environment simply pass the environment in via the `--env` argument when running the following files.
 ```
   $ python train.py
 ```